-Would you believe that around 40% of infants aged from 2 weeks to 3 months are affected by colic?
+Would you believe that around 40% of infants aged from two weeks to three months are affected by colic?
 Even though infants who suffer from colic experience symptoms for only a few months, it still causes high levels of anxiety and stress for parents and the family.

-Despite its frequent use, pharmacological and behavioural interventions for colic have been reported ineffective or inappropriate for the treatment of colic1.
+Despite its frequent use, pharmacological and behavioural interventions for colic have been reported ineffective or inappropriate for the treatment of colic.
 There is some evidence that supports some of the nutritional interventions for infantile colic.
-Since Baby Yum Yum is an online community and resource for parents and caregivers needing information and advice about formula feeding and nutrition, the focus of this post will be on the dietary options that could possibly help manage colic.
+A change of formula would be your first line of treatment as a dietary approach.

-It is fantastic to see how many mommies and caregivers, whose baby has suffered or is currently suffering from colic, are willing to share their thoughts and advice.
-This is ultimately the goal of Baby Yum Yum!
+It is fantastic to see how many mommies and caregivers whose babies have suffered or are currently suffering from colic, are willing to share their thoughts and advice.
+This is ultimately the goal of BabyYumYum!
 We thought it would be ideal to discuss and clarify how some of the options mentioned, mostly homeopathic remedies, could assist in managing colic: